redbadger/crux/docs/src/rfcs/effect-router.md

 (http, time, files, database, ...), but rarely between requests of the same category ("some HTTP requests go one way, other HTTP requests another").

-So instead of a middleware pipeline, this RFC proposes a **router with handlers**, where routing happens by effect type.
+So instead of a middleware pipeline, this RFC proposed a **router with handlers**, where routing happens by effect type.
 The main difference is that in the middleware, the metaphor was a stack or pipeline where some effects were teed off to the side.
 In this approach, there is an explicit fan out by type.

-If this approach lands, the plan is to deprecate the middleware API and replace it with effect routing.

 ## Design decisions and constraints